Site icon Secrets of Paris

 Practical Info

 Free entry.
-Open daily July 5th through August 31st, from 10am-6:30pm (until 8pm at La Villette).
+Open daily July 4th through August 30th, from 10am-6:30pm (until 8pm at La Villette).
 Free restrooms and water fountains throughout (tissues and a reusable water bottle recommended).
 There are info kiosks at both Paris Plages sites and orange-shirted “Plagistes” strolling the grounds if you need directions.
-The official Paris Plages information website is www.paris.fr/paris-plages-2025 but they haven’t yet created an English version.
+The official Paris Plages information website is only in French, but anything I thought might be interesting to English-speaking visitors is here.

 More on Paris Plages